-A pizza pan will work, but if you’re serious about crispy, thin-crust pizza, invest in a quality baking stone for your homemade pizza recipes.
-Go for something a half inch thick (Bello swears by Old Stone Oven brand, available for around $50), and get it heating up in your oven at least an hour before you plan to put in your pizza.
+A sheet pan will work, but if you’re serious about crispy, thin-crust pizza, invest in a quality baking stone for your homemade pizza recipes.
+Go for something a half inch thick (Bello swears by Old Stone Oven pizza stones, available for $40 on Amazon), and get it heating up in your oven at least an hour before you plan to put in your pizza.
 A baking stone distributes heat evenly to the pizza and crisps up the bottom nicely.

 Set your oven as hot as it goes.
 Most ovens can go to 500 or 550 degrees.
 Pizza-making perfection at home is possible at these temperatures.

 With toppings, less is more, and go for quality over quantity.
 Don't overload your pizzas with either too much of any one topping or too many different toppings.
-Quality ingredients shine in moderation, and a less-loaded-up pizza will cook better.
+Quality ingredients (such as those in this stellar kale and lemon pizza) shine in moderation, and a less-loaded-up pizza will cook better.

 Keep that oven door closed—no peeking!
 Every time you open your oven door you lose precious heat.
 If making more than one pie, get them in and out pronto!